kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 -->

 - [ X ] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `SchedulerCache`
+  - Feature gate name: `SchedulerOpportunisticBatching`
   - Components depending on the feature gate: `kube-scheduler`

 ###### Does enabling the feature change any default behavior?